Skylight Safety Nets from Altus Safety

-Skylight netting eliminates the hazard of falls from height on fragile surfaces.
+Skylight safety nets eliminate the hazard of falls from height on fragile surfaces.
 This collective solution is the preferred method of fall protection should working at height be unavoidable.

 This non-penetrative product is available in any size and is secured using a ratchet strap.
 Various options are available where no secure method of fixing is evident to the roof kerb.